 Our Borderlands 3 Anointed Gear guide contains everything we know so far about Anointed Weapons, Anointed Grenades and Anointed Shields, including where and how to get Anointed Gear in Borderlands 3.

 Millions of players still revisit Borderlands 2 every month, and the folks over at 2K decided to track their data and see what keeps bringing them back.
 It’s this info which has helped guide Borderlands 3’s bolstered replayability.
-There are going to be more activities to shoot our way through once we’ve completed the campaign, and of course, plenty more shiny loot rewards too.
+There are now more activities to shoot our way through once we’ve completed the campaign, and of course, plenty more shiny loot rewards too.

 One of these endgame rewards is Anointed Gear.
 Anointed isn’t like Epic or Legendary, gear but has been described as more of an ‘addendum’ to these rarities.
 These unique weapons, shields and grenades will all have special perks which will coincide with player skills.

-As expected, Anointed Gear won’t be easy to obtain.
-You’ll need to reach the endgame and beat some of the Borderlands 3’s toughest activities to even get a chance at them dropping.
+As expected, Anointed Gear isn't easy to obtain.
+You’ll need to reach the endgame and beat some of Borderlands 3’s toughest activities to even get a chance at them dropping.

 Get your hands on a piece of Anointed Gear and it’ll be the equivalent of a power spike in the likes of Destiny, for example.
-These things will be seriously powerful, making them perfect for tackling some of the toughest endgame content.
+These things are seriously powerful, making them perfect for tackling some of the toughest endgame content.